-- I am asked to advise the Office of Rail and Road ("ORR") on the question of whether the Public Service Vehicle Access Regulations 2000 apply to "rail replacement services" (buses or coaches) which are provided by train operating companies (known as "TOCs") in the event of planned or unplanned disruption to train services. - 2.
+- 1. I am asked to advise the Office of Rail and Road ("ORR") on the question of whether the Public Service Vehicle Accessibility Regulations 2000 apply to "rail replacement services" (buses or coaches) which are provided by train operating companies (known as "TOCs") in the event of planned or unplanned disruption to train services. - 2.
 I am instructed that often TOCs enter into contracts with third party bus and coach operators to provide a replacement to their normal rail service (or part thereof) on the TOCs' behalf.
 Some TOCs may also own and operate their own vehicles.
 Rail replacement services ("RRS") can encompass a variety of different types of service such as: - a. a planned bus or coach to replace part of a rail route during e.g. engineering works, stopping at various stations on the route at specified times.
-I am instructed that generally "planned" services are those which are included in that day's timetable.
-Generally, these are advertised in advance. - an unplanned bus or coach provided in cases of last minute failure or disruption on the line (e.g. signal failure or an emergency weather event).
-These will not be advertised in advance because of the last minute nature of the events.
+I am instructed that generally "planned" services are those which are included in that day's timetable1.
+Generally, these are advertised in advance. - b. an unplanned bus or coach provided in cases of last minute failure or disruption on the line (e.g. signal failure or an emergency weather event).
+These will not be advertised in advance because of the last minute nature of the events. - 3.
+This issue has arisen in the context of the ORR's recent consultation process on their Accessible Travel Policy ("ATP") guidance.
+The ORR decided to re-consult on certain sections of this policy, namely sections A4 (Alternative accessible transport) and A6 (Delays, disruption to facilities and services, and emergencies).
+Before doing so, it sought my advice on this legal issue.

-&lt;sup>1 I understand that the cut-off for including a revision to a day's timetable is 10pm the night before.
+1 I understand that the cut-off for including a revision to a day's timetable is 10pm the night before.